dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPTimerJobState/readme.md

 - Monthly at 15 15:00:00
 - Yearly at Jan 1 15:00:00

-NOTE: Make sure you use the internal timer job name, not the display name!
-Use "Get-SPTimerJob -WebApplication "http://servername" | select Name, DisplayName" to find the internal name for each Timer Job.
+NOTE: Make sure you use the typename timer job name, not the display name!
+Use "Get-SPTimerJob | Where-Object { $_.Title -eq "<Display Name>" } | Select typename" to find the typename for each Timer Job.